-Verification of age, citizenship, and identity must be completed before any individual, adult or child, is eligible to be included in the assistance group.
+Verification of age, citizenship, and identity shall be completed before any individual, adult or child, is eligible to be included in the assistance group.

-(2) Alternate documents are acceptable and must be used to avoid delaying assistance to an otherwise eligible individual.
+(2) Alternate documents are acceptable and shall be used to avoid delaying assistance to an otherwise eligible individual.
 Examples of alternate documents include but are not limited to:

 (a) School records;